 All staff working in healthcare settings - including those who predominantly treat adults - should receive training to ensure they attain the competencies appropriate to their role and follow the relevant professional guidance:

-- Safeguarding Children and Young People: roles and competences for health care staff, RCPCH;
+- Safeguarding Children and Young People: roles and competencies for health care staff, RCPCH;

-- Looked after children: Knowledge, skills and comptence of health care staff, RCPCH;
+- Looked after children: Knowledge, skills and competence of health care staff, RCPCH;

 - Protecting children and young people: the responsibilities of all doctors, GMC;